-On the legendary front, a few of Sonoma County's best-known brew houses include Bear Republic Brewing Company, which after more than two decades on the Healdsburg plaza now operates its brewpub in Rohnert Park with its production facility in Windsor; Lagunitas Brewing Company in Petaluma; and Russian River Brewing Company in Santa Rosa.
+On the legendary front, a few of Sonoma County's best-known brew houses include Bear Republic Brewing Co., which after more than two decades on the Healdsburg plaza now operates its brewpub in Rohnert Park with its production facility in Cloverdale; Lagunitas Brewing Company in Petaluma; and Russian River Brewing Company in Santa Rosa and Windsor.

 Brewsters Beer Garden is a hot spot in downtown Petaluma on the edge of the river.
 The space spans more than 350 seats inside and out, offering barbecue and higher-end pub grub rounded out with live music, a full cocktail list, wine, and of course, plenty of beers.

 Head over to Santa Rosa for the Bohemian chic Henhouse Brewing Company.
 It's set in an industrial warehouse and produces tiny batch gems like barrel aged kumquat saison, Inside Job tropical IPA, and Oyster Stout made with real local oysters.
 Snack at the Red Horse Pizza truck, too – it's served out of a real, renovated horse trailer.
 The brewery also recently opened its HenHouse Petaluma Palace of Barrels in Petaluma.